-On February 5, 2015, Applicant completed and signed a Questionnaire for National Security Positions (SF 86) or security clearance application (SCA).
-(Item 2) On May 9, 2016, the Department of Defense (DOD) Consolidated Adjudications Facility (CAF) issued an SOR to Applicant under Executive Order (Exec.
+On October 12, 2017, Applicant signed a Questionnaire for National Security Positions (SF 86) or security clearance application (SCA).
+(Item 3) On May 11, 2018, the Department of Defense (DOD) Consolidated Adjudications Facility (CAF) issued the SOR.
+(Item 1) The SOR was issued to Applicant under Executive Order (Exec.
 Or.)
-10865, Safeguarding Classified Information within Industry, February 20, 1960; DOD Directive 5220.6, Defense Industrial Personnel Security Clearance Review Program (Directive), January 2, 1992; and the Adjudicative Guidelines for Determining Eligibility for Access to Classified Information, effective on September 1, 2006 (Sept.
-1, 2006 AGs).
+10865, Safeguarding Classified Information within Industry, February 20, 1960; DOD Directive 5220.6, Defense Industrial Personnel Security Clearance Review Program (Directive), January 2, 1992; and Security Executive Agent Directive 4, which established in Appendix A the National Security Adjudicative Guidelines for Determining Eligibility for Access to Classified Information or Eligibility to Hold a Sensitive Position (AGs), effective June 8, 2017.